Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Even without his direction, they spent part of their time running up and down these stairs in the heat of the day.
 I would have collapsed.

-Portrait photos affect emotions like no other genre.
+Portrait photography affects emotions like no other genre.

 Capturing someone’s portrait is more than a hobby or profession.
 It’s a matter of trust.
 Your subject trusts you to make them feel good and produce a result that delights them.